voc/cm/bundlewrap/bundles/pygtk-atem-switcher/README.md

 ip = "10.73.1.40" # derived by room number
 video_mode = "1080p50" # this is the default

-[metadata.pygtk-atem-switcher.settings.inputs] # these are defaults
+[metadata.pygtk-atem-switcher.atem.settings.inputs] # these are defaults
 input1 = "Laptop"
 input2 = "x"
 input3 = "x"